HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/_Documentation/Operational_Parameters.md

 Operational Parameters which are not present in the file are given their default values.

 Comments can be added to the configuration.txt file.
 A comment is a line that starts with '#'.
-There are limits to the number of comments and their length).
+There are limits to the number of comments and their length.
 Those comments preceding the first index/value pair are preserved when the file is saved at DPD.

 I added the comment feature mainly so I could include the `OP_PARAMETERS_E` enum for reference.